Nikon 1-mount: Power zoom lenses

+These lenses have an in-lens motor to operate the focal length control, aimed at making smooth zooms during videography.

 Prime lenses

 All-weather lens

 Lenses are optically identical to their non-sealed counterparts and use the same bayonet, but have an extended flange to ensure a watertight seal with the Nikon 1 AW1 body.

 Third party lens

 Future lenses

 At the Nikon 1 launch in October 2011, Nikon showcased seven prototype lenses.
-As of October 2012, five of these prototypes have become official.
+As of October 2012, five of those lenses had been produced.

-Nikon discontinued the Nikon 1 line in 2018, including cancelling any future lens releases.
+Due to its introduction of the Nikon Z-mount, Nikon discontinued the Nikon 1 line in 2018, including cancelling any future lens releases.